Who runs the Boonah Soccer Club?

 Do I need to come to sign-on days?

-Yes, all players (new & existing) will need to come to a sign-on day to get a new photo taken for the 2018 season and to sign the QCSA register.
+Usually all players (new & existing) need to come to a sign-on day depending if they need to have a new photo taken and to sign the QCSA register.
 All new players will need also have their birth certificate sighted.
 Junior players will need to bring along a parent/caregiver.
+For information on the current season, visit our Register Online page.

 What are the fees?